deanwampler/spark-scala-tutorial/Tutorial.markdown

 ### SparkSQL

-[SparkSQL](http://spark.apache.org/docs/latest/sql-programming-guide.html) first introduce a new `DataFrame` type that wraps RDDs with schema information and the ability to run SQL queries on them.
+[SparkSQL](http://spark.apache.org/docs/latest/sql-programming-guide.html) first introduced a new `DataFrame` type that wraps RDDs with schema information and the ability to run SQL queries on them.
 A successor called `Dataset` removes some of the type safety "holes" in the `DataFrame` API, although that API is still available.

 There is an integration with [Hive](http://hive.apache.org), the original SQL tool for Hadoop, which lets you not only query Hive tables, but run DDL statements too.
 There is convenient support for reading and writing various formats like [Parquet](http://parquet.io) and JSON.